Datera/dbmp/README.md

 ### Load Generation

-You can have DBMP generate FIO against all created mounts (or devices) via by adding ``--fio`` to the invocation.
+You can have DBMP generate an FIO file against all created mounts (or devices) via by adding ``--fio`` to the invocation.

 ```bash
 $ ./dbmp --volume my-complex-vol.json --mount --fio